mettaseva/digitalgarden/src/site/notes/Explore/To-Do.md

 #### To Do Later
 - Merge files?
 - Frontmatter | YAML?
-- Ask about FULL search in published view
 - Other free publishing options?
 - Sync vaults with desktop? <- <font color="#ff0000">Cost?</font>